 Pin Cushions and Caddies

-For the pins you’re using on your current project(s), keep them in a soft pincushion or hard caddy for easy access.
+For the pins you are using on your current project(s), take them out of the original container and put them in a soft pincushion or magnetic caddy for easy access.

 Soft Pin Cushions